zyborg/Zyborg.AWS.Lambda.Kerberos/README.md

 common scenarios that take advantage of this package, as described here.

-### [Sample2](src/Sample1) - Interacting with Microsoft SQL Server w/ Integrated Authentication
+### [Sample1](src/Sample1) - Interacting with Microsoft SQL Server w/ Integrated Authentication

 One of the most predominant use cases, and the one initially inspiring this solution, is having Lambda functions interact with a SQL Server (MSSQL) database using _integrated authentication_.
-Specifically for MSSQL, the latest [SQL Client](https://github.com/dotnet/SqlClient) supports integrated authentication on the Linux platform with support from native Kerberos tooling and libraries.
+Specifically for MSSQL, the latest [SQL Client](https://github.com/dotnet/SqlClient) supports integrated authentication on the Linux platform using native Kerberos tooling and libraries.

 This library, together with the latest SQL Client, allows your Lambda function to talk to SQL Server using integrated authentication which can be a requirement in some